 – We have partnered with University of Toronto to monitor species at risk vascular

 plants and assess quality of habitat after the burn.

 – We have partnered with Natural Resource Solutions Inc. and University of

 Toronto to monitor snake species and their habitats on Stone Road Alvar and

 Thank you to the Governments of Ontario and Canada, TD Friends of the Environment Foundation and the Helen McCrea Peacock Foundation for making this project possible.

 Protect a Piece of Nature #AcreByAcre

-And you can help us purchase our 26th nature reserve and permanently protect 360 additional acres of treasured habitat in Ontario!
+You helped us purchase our 26th nature reserve permanently protecting 360 additional acres of treasured habitat in Ontario!